Who wants to take pills and potions every day? No one! But many of us have to take medicines to stay well and, for some people, even to stay alive.

 Make wise lifestyle choices

 Be proactive and talk to your doctor about your medicine options.
-For example, some people can avoid medication and lower their blood pressure sufficiently with increased exercise and healthy eating.
-Losing weight or being physically active can also prevent or delay the onset of diabetes and reduce pain in osteoarthritis
+For example, some people can avoid medication and lower their blood pressure enough with increased exercise and healthy eating.
+Losing weight or being physically active can also prevent or delay the onset of diabetes and reduce pain in osteoarthritis.

-Be medicine-smart: your guide to using medicines safely Health Navigator
+Be medicine-smart – your guide to using medicines safely Health Navigator, NZ